Ancient Greek law: Diversity of Greek law

 Ancient Greece lacked a codified law code used across the country.
 Ancient Greece was not a state but existed as a collection of city-states known as poleis (πόλεις), all with different laws.
 However, numerous ideals within the various laws of the city-states were rooted in the same context, notably, cultural unity.
 Ancient Greek culture advanced their own religion and language, along with various customs that were rooted in religion and tradition.
 From Greek culture, common bases in law emerged : δίκη ("law, justice"), κύριος ("lord, master"), βλάβη ("injury"), among other concepts.
 With the general discontinuity in law between the various city-states, Athens is typically the model provided for Greek law.

 Historical sources

 There is no systematic collection of ancient Greek laws; the earliest notions of the subject can be found in Homeric poems.
-Later, the works of Theophrastus, On the Laws, are said to have included a recapitulation of the laws of various barbaric as well as of the ancient Grecian states, yet only a few fragments of it remain.
+Later, the works of Theophrastus, On the Laws, are said to have included a recapitulation of the laws of various barbaric as well as of the ancient Grecian states, yet only a few fragments of this work remain.